Skip to content

 Note: API key

-Make sure you have followed LLM setup guide and your API key is set up in the environment where your .py script is running with command as below:
+Make sure you have followed LLM setup guide and that your API key is set up in the environment where your .py script is running with command as below:

 export OPENAI_API_KEY="your api key"